Comprehensive Zoning Bylaw

 Why wouldn't the town take the necessary steps to keep Pelham a town within nature.
 Have bylaws that allocate less clear cutting for new builds.
 It seems our town is selling out our identity for the concrete jungle approach.

-Carter asked about 3 years ago
+Carter asked over 3 years ago

 Thank you for your comments.